-In order for a Shareholder proposal to be eligible for inclusion in the Proxy Statement under the Exchange Act, the Shareholder must submit the proposal in accordance with Rule 14a-8, by no later than January 1, 2025, and the Shareholder must follow the procedures of Rule 14a-8 including having continuously held at least US\$2,000 in market value of the Shares entitled to be voted on the proposal at the Meeting, for at least three years; at least US\$15,000 in market value of the Shares entitled to vote on the proposal for at least two years; at least US\$25,000 in market value of the Shares entitled to vote on the proposal for at least one year by the date the Shareholder submits the proposal.
+In order for a Shareholder proposal to be eligible for inclusion in the Proxy Statement under the Exchange Act, the Shareholder must submit the proposal in accordance with Rule 14a-8, by no later than January 1, 2025, and the Shareholder must follow the procedures of Rule 14a-8 including having continuously held at least US\$2,000 in market value of the Shares entitled to be voted on the proposal at the Meeting, for at least three years; at least US\$15,000 in market value of the Shares entitled to vote on the proposal for at least two years; at least US\$25,000 in market value of the Shares entitled to vote on the proposal for at least two years; at least US\$25,000 in market value of the Shares through the date of the Meeting.
+A shareholder submits the proposal.
 The Shareholder must continue to hold those Shares through the date of the Meeting.
 A shareholder proposal submitted pursuant to the rules of the SEC under the Exchange Act must be received at our principal executive office at 251 Consumers Road, Suite 1105, Toronto, ON M2J 4R3 by January 1, 2025 and must comply with the requirements of Rule 14a-8 of the Exchange Act.